 太平洋 – 零雨

 My mom often complains that I dress worse than a streetfood vendor, which is completely fair considering I am constantly out-garbed by those guys in the Sushittos truck.
-This basically leaves me to compete for worst-dressed in my ward with that guy selling street-meat; sadly a prize that I win regularly.
-Still, while others are rendered penniless splurging on vacations, fancy shoes, and finely reassembled bits of cloth, my excuse is that I spend all my disposable income on books.
+This basically leaves me to compete for “worst-dressed” in my ward with that guy selling street-meat; sadly, a prize that I win regularly.
+But while others Torontonians are rendered penniless splurging on vacations, million dollar tool sheds, fancy shoes, and finely reassembled bits of cloth, my excuse is that I spend all my disposable income on books.
 And by my budget book, University of Toronto gets a fair chunk of it.

 Fall is booksale season at the University of Toronto and I have been marking it on my calendar diligently each year since moving back.
 In September to October, the colleges in the UofT have their book sales to raise funds for various activities, much to the delight of Toronto bibliophiles.